Quicasha/internship-ml-productivity-classifier/README.md

 The project is implemented as a **complete machine learning pipeline**, covering:

-- data loading and preprocessing,
+- data loading and preprocessing;
-- baseline modeling,
+- baseline modeling;
-- supervised model training,
+- supervised model training;
-- robust evaluation and comparison,
+- robust evaluation and comparison;
 - and analysis of model behavior.

 A strong emphasis is placed on **proper evaluation practices** to avoid misleading results caused by